scaljeri/oh-my-mock/README.md

   * ./src/shared        - code shared between all parts
   * ./src/background    - the extension's background script

+##### OhMyMock CDK
+The cdk enables you to create a NodeJs server which connects with the chrome extension.
+This allows you to serve responses in an easy way using a NodeJs server.
+This way it is possible to serve file content as responses.
+If the server doesn't have a response for a specific request, OhMyMock will then look in the cache and serve that if it exists.

 ##### background.js
 For all tabs in the chrome browser there will be just one instance running of this script.
 It is always active and when the OhMyMock icons is clicked it will open the OhMyMock popup (angular app).
-Its other taks is to pass messages from the popup to the content script.
-Messages send from the content script go straight to the popup.
+If you are using the OhMyMock SDK, the background script will establish the websocket connection.

 ##### content script
 Each tab has its own instance of the content script.
-It takes care of 2 things, 1) inject code into the context of the website and 2) communicate between popup/background and injected script.
+It takes care of two things

+  1) Inject code into the context of the website
+  2) It receives every request from the injected script.
+It is the task of the content script to find a mock (the response that will be served).
+This is a two step process:

+     1) If there is a websocket connection (in case you use the SDK) the request is forwarded to the NodeJs.
+     2) If there is no websocket connection or the NodeJs doesn't serve a response, it looks inside the cached responses.

 ##### injected script
 The injected script remains dormant until OhMyMock is enabled.
 If active it will patch window.fetch and window.XmlHttpRequest.
 This way it is in full control of all requests.
-When a reuqest is made 3 things can happen:
+When a request is made 3 things can happen:

-   1) There is no cached response and the call will pass through to the API.
+   1) Every request is dispatched to the content script.
+If the content script doesn't find a response the call will pass through to the API.
 OhMyMock will cache the response.
-   2) There is a cached response, but it is not active and the call will pass through to the API.
-If the status-code is not yet present OhMyMock will cache the response!
+   2) If there is a cached response, but it is not active, the call will pass through to the API.
    3) There is an active cache and it will be served as the response

 Finally, if OhMyMock is disabled or the popup is closed, the original Fetch and XmlHttpRequest objects are restored, as if nothing ever happend.

 ##### Angular app
 The angular application is where you can interact with OhMyMock.
-This is where OhMyMock persists responses, allow you to modified responses and headers, created new ones and a lot more.
+Here you can see which responses are cached, which are active, etc. Here you can also create responses manually.

 ## Core Team